 1. What does your organisation want to achieve?

 Civil Rights Defenders is a non-profit expert human rights organisation with over 30 years’ experience of supporting civil society and strengthening human rights defenders in repressive countries.
-We defend people’s civil and political rights, and empower human rights defenders at risk in Sweden and globally.
+We defend people’s civil and political rights and empower human rights defenders at risk in Sweden and globally.
 We believe a strong civil society is crucial for an independent scrutiny of government and authorities to ensure a positive development.
 Therefore, we combine human rights lobbying and advocacy with empowerment of our partners.

 Together with partners, we monitor human rights developments, demand reform, justice and accountability.
 We support human rights defenders at risk by providing trainings, technical and financial assistance, networking platforms and peer support.

-- People get increased access to legal aid
+• Increasing access to legal aid

 2. In what organisational context appears your organisation?

 Civil Rights Defenders’ Head Office is located in Stockholm, Sweden.
-We have field offices with local staff in Asia, Belgrade, Bogotá, Pristina, Sarajevo, and Tirana.
+We have field offices with local staff in Asia, Belgrade, Bogotá, Brussels, Istanbul, Pristina, Sarajevo, and Tirana.
 We have local partner organisations in Eastern Europe, Western Balkans, South East Asia, Latin America and East and Horn of Africa.

 Civil Rights Defenders is seeking to highlight the central role, needs and vulnerabilities of human rights defenders globally.
 We keep close contacts with organisations and other actors that provide support and protection to human rights defenders, including those at risk.

 We work with organisations and individual human rights defenders.
-We only work with non-governmental, religiously and politically independent organisations that do not use or advocate violence.
+We work with non-governmental, religiously and politically independent organisations that do not use or advocate violence.
 Generally, our partners are local non-governmental organisations.
 However, in countries where such are not permitted, we may collaborate with individuals and loose networks with the aim of building an organisational structure.
 Most of our partners work on a non-profit basis.
 Exceptions exist for independent media companies, which need support to be able to operate at all in highly repressive regimes.
 Our approach takes a long-term perspective and is based on an active field presence, regional expertise, and close collaboration with local partners.
 We strive to strengthen civil society and empower human rights defenders, including those at risk.

 Human rights work in Sweden has been part of our mandate.
 While the focus has been international, substantial work has been done to defend people’s civil and political rights also in Sweden.
 It is important to acknowledge that the work to ensure full implementation of human rights needs to continue also in stable democracies.

 Civil Rights Defenders takes on the role of a watchdog that exposes human rights abuses and demands accountability through the agency of the law.
 We conduct activities to ensure respect for human rights, in collaborations with other civil society actors or alone.
-We demand accountability and ensuring that duty-bearers take adequate action in line with international standards, and by empowering groups that are vulnerable to human rights violations.
+We demand accountability and ensure that duty-bearers take adequate action in line with international standards, and by empowering groups that are vulnerable to human rights violations.

 3. What strategies do you have achieving your goals?

 We believe that all countries need a strong civil society that scrutinises those in power in order to continue to develop in a positive direction.
 People who defend the rights of others in dictatorships and authoritarian countries are often persecuted themselves.
 Police, military or public officials threaten, harass, jail, ill-treat them – or worse.

-Support and Education
+Support and Expertise

 4. What capacity and what knowledge do you have to enable you to achieve your objectives?

 Civil Rights Defenders has experience from over 30 years of working with human rights in repressive regimes, with a team of experts active in the field.
 We also have specialised staff with competence in administration, fundraising, digital security, human resources, communication, economy and methodology.
-The number of employees at the end of 2017 was 52.
+The number of employees at the end of 2018 was 57.

-We cooperate with nearly 200 local human rights organisations and independent media outlets across East and Horn of Africa, Europe, Eurasia, Latin America, Southeast Asia and Sweden.
-The state has the prime responsibility to promote and protect human rights and fundamental freedoms and all countries need a vibrant civil society as an independent watchdog and a counter-weight to the power of the state.
+We cooperate with more than 200 local human rights organisations and independent media outlets across East and Horn of Africa, Europe, Eurasia, Latin America, Southeast Asia and Sweden.
+The state has the prime responsibility to promote and protect human rights and fundamental freedoms and all countries need a vibrant civil society as an independent watchdog and a counterweight to the power of the state.
 We believe that local forces are best placed to be driving human rights work thanks to their permanent presence and closeness to those whose rights are violated.

 Private foundations are becoming an increasingly important source of funding for the organisation.
-The biggest contributions came from OAK Foundation, the National Endowment for Democracy, Open Society Foundations, and the Gerald and Monica Nagler Foundation.
+The biggest contributions came from the National Endowment for Democracy, Open Society Foundations, and the Gerald and Monica Nagler Foundation.

 Funds Raised from the General Public